Oscar François de Jarjayes: Development

 Modeled after the revolutionary Pierre-Augustin Hulin, Oscar was originally a supporting character to Marie Antoinette and was created as a female because Ikeda was unsure if she could accurately portray a male soldier.
 However, Oscar eclipsed Marie Antoinette in popularity and due to reader feedback became the co-protagonist only until her death.
 Eri Izawa suggests that as Oscar is fictional, Ikeda could be freer in the portrayal of Oscar's life than Ikeda could be in the life of Marie-Antoinette, who had to die on the guillotine.

 Oscar's androgynous persona is based on the actresses who play male roles in the Takarazuka Revue and Princess Sapphire, and she was named for Oscar Wilde, as Ikeda is a fan of his.
 The way Oscar is drawn has been regarded as a way of showing her androgyny: she is shorter than male characters, but taller than female characters, and her eyebrows are thicker than female characters but thinner than male characters - giving the effect of looking feminine when compared to male characters and masculine when compared to female characters.

 Actresses

 In the Takarazuka Revue performances of The Rose of Versailles, Oscar has been played by several male-role actresses from 1974 to the present day.
 In the 1974 Moon Troupe performance, Yuri Haruna played Oscar.
 Mayo Suzukaze has played Oscar.
 Kei Aran and Hikaru Asami played Oscar in 2006.

 In the 1979 anime adaptation of The Rose of Versailles, Oscar was voiced by Reiko Tajima.

 In the 1979 film Lady Oscar, Oscar was played when a child by Patsy Kensit, and when adult by Catriona MacColl.
 MacColl's feminine and weak portrayal of Oscar was criticized, and it was felt that she was not androgynous enough to play Oscar.

+In the South Korean musical of La Rose de Versailles, Oscar played by Ock Joo-hyun, Kim Ji-woo and Jung Yoo-ji (U.Ji) because most, if not all, large scale South Korean Musicals are generally double or triple cast for a role, the actresses share the role equally and alternate throughout the eight show week.